AMATO EVAN

 Radiative Forcing of dust and global climate

 There is a large amount of uncertainty related to the magnitude of the dust direct radiative effect.
-In order to address these uncertainties--and help to evaluate the representation of dust in climate models--we are developing and testing new methods to observationally estimate the magnitude of the dust direct raditaive effect.
+In order to address these uncertainties--and help to evaluate the representation of dust in climate models--we are utilizing new data sets of soil mineralogy from remote sensing platforms.
+Some of our past work has focused on developing novel and observation-based methods to understand how dust influences the Earth's energy budget.

 The impact of warming on mountain snowpack

 As the planet warms snowpack in montane environments will diminish due to an increase in the fraction of precipitation that falls in the liquid form, and a reduction in the length of time during each year when air temperatures are below the freezing point.
-However, finding evidence of such effects in the observational recod can be challenging due to the influence of natural variability.
-We are developing new methods to evaluate existing records of mountain snowpack in order to develop and test theories about how this resource will be affected by continued warming.
+However, finding evidence of such effects in the observational record can be challenging due to the influence of natural variability.

 Dust and Atmospheric rivers

 California receives the majority of its precipitation from a small number of wintertime storms containing high amounts of water vapor, so-called atmospheric rivers.
 A number of studies have shown that long-range transported dust from Asia and Africa can alter the amount of precipitation associated with these systems via the glaciation effect.
 However, observations of such impacts are very limited, and relatively little work has gone into improving our theoretical understanding of the relevant processes.
-We are approching this problem using satellite data, idealized numerical modeling, and soon rainwater sampling, in order to understand how often dust interacts with atmospheric rivers, and under what conditions dust may have a large role in shaping the resultant precipitation.
+We are tackled this problem using satellite data and idealized numerical modeling, in order to understand how often dust interacts with atmospheric rivers, and under what conditions dust may have a large role in shaping the resultant precipitation.